AndieDeng/DynamicFeatureRemovalWithORBSLAM2/README.md

 ### Future Work
-This [dataset](https://drive.google.com/file/d/1u1_RCT9D_IK9NRLC6WmBBP8inprQFCbZ/view?usp=sharing) also contains depth and surface normal images and the ground truth pose information.
+This [dataset](https://drive.google.com/file/d/1u1_RCT9D_IK9NRLC6WmBBP8inprQFCbZ/view?usp=sharing) also contains depth images and the ground truth pose information.
 We want to integrate depth and semantic information with the estimated camera trajectory to reconstruct the voxel map of the environment without the
     dynamic objects.